-- The ECC TOMs Calculator is reviewed, and Social Value commitments validated against the instructions and important notes above (i.e., relevance, proportionality, no double counting, no amendments to proxy values of multipliers)
+The ECC TOMs Calculator is reviewed, and Social Value commitments validated against the instructions and important notes above (i.e., relevance, proportionality, no double counting, no amendments to proxy values of multipliers).

-- How the Score is calculated
+How the Social Value Ratio and Value Score is calculated

 The Value Score is an assessment of the commercial value of the supplier’s bid to ECC using a standard set of financial proxies assigned to each Social Value Measure set out in the “ECC TOMs Calculator.”

 Using the Social Value Bid to Calculate a Social Value Ratio

 - The ECC TOMs Calculator submission is reviewed and verified against the Evaluation Criteria.